parbhat-dhanuk/JavaScript-Game/README.md

 # JavaScript-Game
-Vanilla CSS and JavaScript Game
+Vanilla CSS and JavaScript Game.
 <br>
-Tis is Rock,Paper and Scissors Game
+This is Rock,Paper and Scissors Game.
 <br>
 This game is not responsive.
 This game is mainly designed for Tablet and pc.
 <br>